vjcitn/ogttMetrics/README.md

 # ogttMetrics

-R package for managing and analyzing large collections of oral glucose tolerance tests
+R package for management and analysis of large numbers of oral glucose tolerance test series